Occupational Therapy is the therapeutic use of self-care, work/productive activities, and

 Where can I observe an OT in action?

-If you are looking for an occupational therapist to observe as part of your volunteer hours, contact local hospitals, assisted living agencies and school districts in your community and ask about opportunities to shadow an occupational therapist during their work.
+If you are looking for an occupational therapy practitioner to observe as part of your volunteer hours, contact local hospitals, assisted living agencies and school districts in your community and ask about opportunities to shadow an occupational therapy practitioner during their work.
 The Hand Therapy Certification Commission provides a searchable database of therapists who are certified to treat persons with hand injuries.
-Read through the list to identify occupational therapists in your community who are certified hand therapists.
+Read through the list to identify occupational therapy practitioners in your community who are certified hand therapists.